 Overview

-Any factors that affect stress will affect fatigue life.
-Such factors give rise to the basic design principles as listed in the following paragraphs.
+Any factors that affect stress can affect fatigue life.
+Such factors give rise to the basic design principles as listed in the following sections.

 Static and Dynamic Loading

 Appropriate joint design can greatly reduce the external loads felt by the fasteners and increase the life of the joint.
-Any features of the design that increase the fastener compliance or decrease clamped part’s compliance will have a similar effect, e.g. smaller diameter, longer, or reduced shank bolts.
-For more information on fastener compliance refer to Section 7.5.
+Any features of the design that increase the fastener compliance or decrease clamped part’s compliance can have a similar effect, e.g. smaller diameter, longer, or reduced shank bolts.
+For more information on fastener compliance, refer to Section 7.5.
 The choice of fastener material can also have a significant impact.
-The joint diagram in Figure 11-11Figure 11-5 illustrates that a titanium fastener with half the elastic modulus of a steel fastener feels only half of the external load (∆Fb,A/2).
-Figure 11-12Figure-11-6 compares the fatigue performance of M8 fasteners made from the two materials operating at a mean stress of 0,75 σy.
+The joint diagram in Figure 11-11 illustrates that a titanium fastener with half the elastic modulus of a steel fastener feels only half of the external load (∆Fb,A/2).
+Figure 11-12 compares the fatigue performance of M8 fasteners made from the two materials operating at a mean stress of 0,75 σy.